-- 17. The final version of the Annual Governance Statement will be submitted to the Leader and Chief Executive for formal sign-off as part of the Final Accounts process. - 18.
-The approved Annual Governance Statement will be published on the Council's website and the agenda and minutes of this Committee are made publicly available. - 19.
-The Audit Committee will have the opportunity to review progress when the Strategic Risk register is presented to future meetings. - 20.
-Strategic Management Board continue to have clear oversight of the Strategic Risk Register to ensure that risks are clearly identified, subject to a detailed evaluation process considering the control environment as mitigation and the identification of improvements tasks that are required to minimise the level of risk exposure faced by the Council. - 21.
-Strategic Management Board to monitor the progress of implementing agreed areas for improvement when conducting the half yearly review of the Annual Governance Statement.
+- 16. The final version of the Annual Governance Statement will be submitted to the Leader and Chief Executive for formal sign-off as part of the Final Accounts process. - 17.
+The approved Annual Governance Statement will be published on the Council's website along with the Council's Statement of Accounts. - 18.
+Strategic Management Board continues to have clear oversight of the Strategic Risk Register through nominated Risk Owners whose role is to ensure that the risks for which they have operational responsibility are clearly identified, subject to a detailed evaluation process considering the control environment as mitigation and the identification of improvements tasks that are required to minimise the level of risk exposure faced by the Council.

+19. Strategic Management Board monitors the progress of implementing agreed areas for improvement via the half yearly review of the Annual Governance Statement.